UCF-Knights-Satellite-Club/KAOS-1/ground/README.md

 This is all software that will not be put onto the flight board.

 # Examples
-Hardware test programs, misc. test programs
+Hardware test programs, misc. test programs, mech cad files